 The Unreliable First Person Narrator My personal favourite first person narrator is the unreliable variety.
 It has great comic/tragic potential.
 With an unreliable narrator, the story is told by a character that doesn’t really “get” what is going on.
 The reader guesses the true state of affairs, however, and the narrator becomes the butt of the joke.
 An unreliable narrator is often a child or a naïve or foolish person who does fully comprehend how the world works (think Forrest Gump).
 The resulting book/play/short story can be quite funny and/or very moving.
-See the following examples: The Curious Incident of the Dog in the Night by Mark Haddon Good Behaviour by Molly Keane Bridget Jones’ Diary by Helen Fielding
+See the following examples: The Curious Incident of the Dog in the Night by Mark Haddon or Bridget Jones’ Diary by Helen Fielding

 May 22nd, 2012 at 23:56

 I personally like to write in the 3rd person, which may be due to my British roots.
 Here in the US writers are told to write in the first person, but I find it restrictive.
 I like to imagine what all my characters are thinking…

 May 23rd, 2012 at 03:32